Creating product variations on Amazon – How to do it and why you should focus on it!

 Wie Sie bei Amazon Produktvarianten erstellen

 This is how you can also find the same product in different versions on online marketplaces like Amazon and eBay.
-The band shirt for dad in XL and for mom in S. We customers definitely benefit from the selection.
+The band shirt for Dad in XL and for Mom in S. We customers definitely benefit from the selection.

-Let’s start right at the beginning:
+Let’s start from the very beginning:

-What are product variants?
+What are product variations?

 • The products are practically identical.